Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 1 hour & 20 minutes | 📍 Google Maps | Website | 👉 Rock Climbing Tour

 Mount Lemmon is a catch-all for all your day trip desires.
-At the end of the Mount Lemmon Scenic Byway, you’ll find the small, aptly named town of Summerhaven.
-Here, you can escape the desert heat and enjoy local restaurants, a cookie cabin, and quirky gift shops.
-Outside in the shimmering shade of the aspens, summer visitors explore tons of picturesque hiking trails and rock climbing routes.
+You’ll find the small, aptly named town of Summerhaven at the end of the Mount Lemmon Scenic Byway.
+Here, you can escape the desert heat and enjoy local restaurants, bakeries, and gift shops.
+Summer visitors explore tons of picturesque hiking trails and rock climbing routes in the shimmering shade of the aspens.

-In the wintertime, hit the slopes at the United States’ southernmost ski resort.
-Though there is a limited variety of runs on Mount Lemmon, a few solid hours of skiing or snowboarding make for a wonderful day trip.
-Since this sky island is under 1.5 hours from Tucson, it’s easy to plan this quick getaway in the Santa Catalina mountain range.
+In the wintertime, hit the slopes at the United States’ southernmost ski valley.
+There is a limited variety of runs on Mount Lemmon, but a few solid hours of skiing or snowboarding make for a wonderful day trip.
+This sky island is under 1.5 hours from Tucson, making it easy to plan a quick getaway in the Santa Catalina mountain range.

 Saguaro National Park